 Amongst others, these include demands for legislation to protect young people against abuse; and the setting up of a Sex Offenders Register, as well as demands for comprehensive disability equality legislation.
 Today, the Equality Rights Group is Gibraltar’s prime broad-based Human Rights organisation.
 Its strong support coming not only from the LGB community, but also, increasingly, from the heterosexual population.
 Our focus continues to be a commitment to fighting for the rights of all our citizens, regardless of status or category.
 For in the end, whether gay, straight, black, white, disabled, able-bodied, young or old, human rights belong to us all.

 Since the foundation of GGR important progress has been achieved on various fronts.
 These are just some of them:

-- The start of open social dialogue on LGB issues.
+- The start of open social dialogue on LGBT issues.

-- Political party involvement with the adoption of pro-LGB policies by most parties.
+- Political party involvement with the adoption of pro-LGBT policies by most parties.

 - Taking legal action through the Courts, as a result of which, in 2010 government’s policy of refusing joint tenancies to same-sex couples in government housing became illegal, thus ending discrimination in this area.

 - Equalisation of the age of consent: Following international action by GGR, and intervention at the Supreme Court, today, the principle of equality is now unchangeable in this matter, too.
 Whatever the legal age of consent, the Courts have held that it must be equally applied to all.
 And indeed, in 2012, the Gibraltar Parliament approved legislation equalising the age of consent at 16 for all.